yuanqing/create-figma-plugin/packages/website/docs/configuration.md

 (*`array`*)

-*Optional.* Defines the list of [parameters](https://figma.com/plugin-docs/plugin-parameters/) that the plugin command accepts via Figma’s Quick Actions search bar.
+*Optional.* Defines the list of [parameters](https://figma.com/plugin-docs/plugin-parameters/) that the plugin command accepts via the Quick Actions search bar.
 Each parameter is an object with the following keys:

 - **`"key"`** (*`string`*) — *Required.* The unique key used to identify the parameter.
 - **`"name"`** (*`string`*) — *Optional.* The name of the parameter shown in the Quick Actions search bar.
 Defaults to the value of the sibling `"key"` key.